It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

-Cercozoan amoeboids, such as Euglypha and Gromia, have slender, pinkish pseudopods (filose).
-Foraminifera emit fine, branched pseudopods that fuse together to form lattice-like (reticulous) structures.
+Cercozoan amoeboids, such as Euglypha and Gromit, have slender, pinkish pseudopods (filose).
+Foraminifera emits fine, branched pseudopods that fuse to form lattice-like (ridiculous) structures.

 Some groups, such as Radiolaria and Heliozoa, have rigid, needle-like, radiating axopodia (actinopoda) supported from within by bundles of microtubules.

-Free-living amoebae can be “tested” (enclosed within a hard shell), or “naked” (eg, gymnamoebae, without a hard shell).
+Free-living amoebae can be “tested” (enclosed within a hard shell) or “naked” (e.g., gymnamoebae, without a hard surface).

-The shells of the tested amoebae can be composed of various substances, including calcium, silica, chitin or clumps of found materials, such as small grains of sand and diatom frustics.
+The shells of the tested amoebae can be composed of various substances, including calcium, silica, chitin, or clumps of found materials, such as small grains of sand and diatom rustics.

-To regulate osmotic pressure, most freshwater amoebas have a contractile vacuole that expels excess water from the cell.
+Most freshwater amoebas have a contractile vacuole that expels excess water from the cell to regulate osmotic pressure.

-This organelle is necessary because fresh water has a lower concentration of solutes (such as salt) than the amoeba’s own internal fluids (cytosol).
+This organelle is necessary because freshwater has a lower concentration of solutes (such as salt) than the Amoeba’s internal fluids (cytosol).

-Because the surrounding water is hypotonic with respect to the content of the cell, the water is transferred through the cell membrane of the amoeba by osmosis.
+Because the surrounding water is hypotonic concerning the cell’s content, the water is transferred through the cell membrane of the Amoeba by osmosis.

 Without a contractile vacuole, the cell would overfill with water and eventually burst.